 “The Merage School is surrounded by technology,” Ramos added.
 “And The Cove at UCI Applied Innovation is an amazing place that supports women entrepreneurship programs.
 When looking for a program, I knew that no other place would offer the same level of support as the Merage School.”

-She already has experience with technology and skills in leadership; she developed text message programs for parents and women, which delivered informative articles and video clips, as the director of the director of the Los Angeles Public Health Department.
+She already has experience with technology and skills in leadership; she developed text message programs for parents and women, which delivered informative articles and video clips, as the director of the Los Angeles Public Health Department.
 But the Merage School provides an environment to refine and polish those skills.